 Unjustly withholding forgiveness to whom it is due can have drastic repercussions on both personal relationships and civilization on a large scale.
 If we allow our anger to continually scorch our hearts, then we will only act bitterly and defile the people around us.
 The Scriptures clearly warn against not striving to live peacefully with other people (Ephesians 4:31-32; Hebrews 12:14-15), and for good reason.
 In fact, unchecked anger is defilement in itself.
 A contentious relationship cannot successfully thrive because it closes the gates of compromise.
-It blocks any entry of human reason.
-It constipates any influx of God's grace.
+It closes off any influx of human reason.
 Consequently, the situation will be rendered unworkable.
-Malice and strife can only hinder one from listening, and thereby from correctly understanding the presented issues at hand.
+Malice and strife can only hinder one from listening, and thereby from properly addressing the presented issues at hand.
 An unforgiving heart will only hold on to its subjective perception of reality.
 This is why the opposing sides of a vindictive matter tend to willfully misrepresent each other.
 At this moment, we have investigated the practical side of revealing clemency to the people who have repented of any possible mistreatment against us.
 Now, think of the aforementioned details in the context of family.
 This could lead to ruthless and unnecessary separation.
 It could lead to the destruction of property, and even lives.
 Allowing the flames of hatred to continually brew in our hearts can only lead up to the deterioration of good and moral values (these emotional fumes need to be quenched by the waters of God's mercy).
 Think of this scenario in the much broader spectrum of society, which comprises of families in different classes.
 This would only result in war.
 It would only result in hopeless anarchy.
 We need to admit when we are wrong.
 It can never be stated sufficiently that we should repent of past evils, and strive to be reconciled with each other.

 What if a person is unable to forgive himself or herself for previously committed reprehensible deeds?
 Well, we are not required to forgive ourselves.
 God will bring them to a state of peace and forgiveness at the appointed hour.
 What ultimately matters is that we accept the forgiveness of God as provided through the expiatory work of His Son Jesus Christ.
 What matters is that God lovingly provided us a way to escape eternal separation from Him.
 We should find comfort in that fact.
 We should find joy in that fact.
 We should find peace in that fact.
 We should repent of our sins against God and each other.
 We should choose to forgive others, as God has chosen to forgive us for our trespasses against Him (Matthew 6:14-15).
 We should aim at being reconciled with each other, as God desires to be reconciled with us.
 We should not permit our emotions to prevent us from moving forward with our lives.
 We can assist the people who are struggling with the concept of forgiveness by simply making ourselves available listeners to those afflicted and by showing gentleness.
 To be in a constant state of anger, bitterness, and malice is not an earmark of Christian piety.
 It reveals a state of poor spiritual health.
 Forgiveness comes from the heart (Matthew 18:35).
 We should be inclined to forgive because God has forgiven us.